VAkarsh20/CS410CourseProject/database/README.md

 Use the python script `gen_imdb_db.py` to generate `imdb.py`.
 Python version >= 3.6 is required. **Warning: On my machine, this script consumed at peak about 8 GB of memory.
 It also downloads a decent amount of data.
 The resulting database file is about 1 GB.**

 1. (Optional) Setup a virtual environment with `python -m venv venv`, and load it with `source venv/bin/activate`.
+2. (Optional) Get an API key from [TMDB](https://www.themoviedb.org/settings/api) to download poster URLs for movies.
-2. Install the required Python dependencies with `pip install -r requirements.txt`.
+3. Install the required Python dependencies with `pip install -r requirements.txt`.
-3. Run the script with `python gen_imdb_db.py`.
-The script will download the latest datasets from IMDB's website, load them into memory, extract and merge the relevant metadata, and export the data into a single Sqlite3 database called `imdb.db`.
+4. Run the script with `python gen_imdb_db.py`.
+The script will ask if you want to download poster URLs, and ask for an API key if you say yes.
+The script will download the latest datasets from IMDB's website, load them into memory, extract and merge the relevant metadata, and export the data (including poster URLs if specified) into a single Sqlite3 database called `imdb.db`.
 The script will also perform a single test query against the database and print the results as a quick sanity check.

 ### `wikipedia.p`